evkx/evkx.github.io/content/models/gmc/hummer_ev/hummer_ev_suv_3x/_index.md

 ### Regenerative Braking

 [**Automatic regeneration**](../../../../technology/regen/#automatic-regen-adaptive) is not available in this model.
 However, [regenerative braking](../../../../technology/regen/) is facilitated through [**one-pedal driving**](../../../../technology/regen/#one-pedal-driving) combined with [**blended brakes**](../../../../technology/regen/#manual-regen-using-brake-pedal).
 The system stops the car completely using friction brakes.

+If you lift away the foot completely the regen is at one fixed level.
+This can't be adjusted.

 The maximum regenerative power is 400 kW.